Four Essential Writing Skills for College and Daily Life

 Paragraphing describes how you organize your ideas into separate paragraphs—where you end each paragraph and begin a new one.

 Each paragraph should focus on one main idea.
-Just like sentences within a paragraph build one to the next, paragraphs connect and develop a larger idea throughout your text.
-A sentence’s function within a paragraph mimics a paragraph’s function within a whole text.
+Just like sentences within a paragraph build one to the next within a paragraph, paragraphs link similarly throughout your text.
+A sentence within a paragraph is like a paragraph within your overall text.

-Use paragraphing to visually break your ideas into separate chunks, so your reader can do the same.
-When a reader begins a new paragraph, they mentally prepare for something separate and new, that builds on the previous.
-By keeping each paragraph focused on just one idea–and ordering them in a way that builds your overall text’s main idea–you help your reader better understand your thoughts.
+Paragraphs keep your text organized by visually breaking your ideas into chunks, so your reader can do the same.
+When a reader begins a new paragraph, they mentally prepare for something that moves the text forward, that builds on the previous in some way.
+By keeping each paragraph focused on just one idea—and ordering them in a way where the flow makes sense—you make it easier for your reader to follow along.

 There is no universal rule for how long a paragraph should be.
-Each paragraph will have its own length depending on how many sentences it takes to communicate its main idea.
+Each paragraph will have its own length depending on how many sentences it takes to communicate the main idea.
 In general, paragraphs tend to be 5-8 sentences long.
-While they usually won’t go longer than this, they often go shorter–I myself write a lot of two- or three-sentence paragraphs.
+While mine rarely go longer than this, they often go shorter—I write a lot of two- or three-sentence paragraphs.

 Strategies for Better Paragraphing

-Make an outline: An outline is a writing organization tool that helps you break your text’s overall main idea into smaller chunks–paragraphs.
+Make an outline for longer pieces of writing: An outline is a writing organization tool that helps you break your text’s overall main idea into smaller chunks–paragraphs.
 By outlining, you create more coherent paragraphs because you know each paragraph’s distinct main idea ahead of time.
 Outlining also helps you order your paragraphs more intentionally.

 Know each paragraph’s main idea: When you write a text longer than a few sentences, approach each paragraph by asking yourself, What is this paragraph’s main idea?
 When you notice yourself wrapping up one idea and moving onto a separate one–begin a new paragraph.